 Press Democrat - This Sonoma County daily newspaper includes current news and archive files by subject.

 Inventing 101 - Free Online Course By Stephen Paul Gnass

-How to protect your invention while pitching it. - From protecting your inventions, ideas, and product names to the public domain and fair use rules, you can find everything about intellectual property in articles and information here.
+How to protect your invention while pitching it. - From protecting your designs, ideas, and product names to the public domain and fair use rules, you can find everything about intellectual property in articles and information here.

-U.S. Patent and Trademark Office- Information, research and registration of U.S. patents.
+U.S. Patent and Trademark Office- Information, research, and registration of U.S. patents.

 California Secretary of State - The Secretary of State’s office maintains registration and all updates of California state trademarks and service marks.

 U.S. Copyright Office - Research and register a copyright.